 # JSON Web Token

-For additional security, API consumers can make use of JSON Web Tokens (JWT).
+You can use JSON Web Tokens (JWT) for additional security.
 This is a standard RFC 7159 (opens new window) for web authentication.
-JWT tokens are signed using a secret or key selected by the manager of the access profile.
+JWT are signed using a secret or key selected by the manager of the access profile.

-JWT tokens are used by identity providers (for example Okta, OneLogin, Auth0) that authenticate users and provide verified access to business applications.
+JWT are used by identity providers (IdP), such as Okta, OneLogin, and Auth0, to authenticate users and provide verified access to business applications.
 Also known as Single-Sign On, identity providers streamline access to applications through a central authentication mechanism.

-Also, JWT tokens can be signed to verify that the token is legitimate.
-This allows the recipient to validate that the contents have not been modified by anyone else, adding another layer of security.
+You can sign your JWT to verify that the key is legitimate.
+This allows the recipient to validate that the contents are unmodified, adding another layer of security.

 # Supported signing methods